 7. It May Adversely Impact Relationships

-The picture is bleaker for couples who drink heavily or unevenly (one partner drinks regularly while the other abstains).
+Research from the University at Buffalo reports that couples who drink heavily or unevenly (one partner drinks regularly while the other abstains) face multiple potential issues.
 These couples may experience:

 - Lower marital satisfaction